NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 ### Data Collection and Processing:
 We accessed and extracted data from the HTAN portal and subsequently matched sample IDs with ancestry and clinical annotations.
 For this project, we included individuals with high ancestry (defined as >70%).
 The CellxGene datasets were then filtered based on self-reported race/ancestry, focusing on individuals identified as Black, who were represented solely by normal and premalignant sample types.
-Additionally, we incorporated demographic variables, including sex (female, male) and age-stratified by the median (≤60 years, >60 years), as well as polyp classification (NL: normal; SSL: sessile serrated adenoma; TA: tubular adenoma).
+Additionally, we incorporated demographic variables, including sex (female, male) and age-stratified by the median (≤60 years, >60 years).
+Polyps were histologically classified (NL: normal; SSL: sessile serrated lesion; TA: tubular adenoma).
 We selected the median age since the age distribution was deviated towards older individuals.
 The single cell data included:

-ASC: apoptosis-associated speck-like protein containing a caspase recruitment domain
+ASC: Adenosquamous carcinoma, arises from glandular cells in the colon mucosa

 ABS: absorptive cells